Kingdom Hearts IV: Development

-In April 2022, Square Enix revealed Kingdom Hearts IV was in development during the series' 20th anniversary celebration.
-The game is being developed by Square Enix Business Division 3, the same Osaka-based team that developed Kingdom Hearts III, with Tai Yasue serving as co-director, and Masaru Oka and Akiko Ishibashi joining Nomura to write the game.
+In April 2022, Square Enix revealed Kingdom Hearts IV was in development during the series's 20th anniversary celebration.
+The game is being developed by Square Enix Creative Studio 1, the same Osaka-based team that developed Kingdom Hearts III, with Tai Yasue serving as co-director, and Masaru Oka and Akiko Ishibashi joining Nomura to write the game.
 The game's reveal trailer was created with Unreal Engine 4, with the final game planned to be made with Unreal Engine 5.
 Wesley Leblanc of Game Informer felt Nomura was able to realize his vision for Versus XIII with the game and the "Verum Rex side of the franchise", and called the inclusion of Donald and Goofy at the end of the trailer a way to reassure players that the Disney elements of the franchise would continue.
 Nomura had also originally planned to create the Verum Rex game in its entirety, but noted the difficulty of creating two console games simultaneously.
 Kingdom Hearts IVs theme was described by Nomura as the contrast between the inhabitants of Sora's original world believing the inhabitants of Quadratum are fictional and vice versa.
-Several commentators believed the forest-like world included in the trailer was the moon Endor from the Star Wars franchise, noting the presence of an object resembling an AT-ST foot, suggesting a world based on Star Wars would be included in the game.

 In June 2022, Nomura revealed that the mobile game Kingdom Hearts Missing-Link would be connected to Kingdom Hearts IV, explaining that there were "some figures that appear" in Missing-Link that were tied to the story of IV.
 However, Missing-Link was cancelled in May 2025.
-Shortly after, the series' social media account shared a development update and some screenshots of Kingdom Hearts IV and said more information would be shared "when the time is right".
-In September 2025, Nomura said development was "going according to schedule".
+Shortly after, the series's social media account shared a development update and some screenshots of Kingdom Hearts IV and said more information would be shared "when the time is right".
+In September 2025, Nomura said development was "going according to schedule", and new footage was shown in a Nintendo Direct presentation in June 2026.
+At Disney's D23 2026, the Coco world was revealed along with the game's late 2027 release window, while an extended trailer of the Coco world was shown at a dedicated panel for the series at the convention.
+At the panel, Nomura and Yasue confirmed development was going smoothly and reaffirmed that the game would hit its release window.
+Nomura later confirmed the Union χ games were "heavily integrated" into Kingdom Hearts IVs story, with a member of the mobile development team who had previously worked on distilling the series' lore in to an easy-to-understand manner joining on IV to assist with this as well, particularly when discussing the series with Disney.
+He also said the game's script was double that of Kingdom Hearts III.